FRramon/Scripts/README.md

 | 7  |  Missing Left Pcom |
 | 8 |  Missing Right Pcom  |

+For the complete circle of Willis, these division are made automatically with the following vessels to make the separation :
+    - ACA for the ICA_MCA
+    - Pcom for the PCA
+    - Acom for the ACA
 The separation is made finding the closest point of the unsparated vessel from the first/last point of the vessel used to do the separation, by minimazing the euclidian distances.

 If there is a vessel missing, the separation is made manually by the user, which enter the coordinates of the separation point.
-- Step 3 : Add the divided ones in coordinates dictionnary, and remove the ICA_MCA/PCA/ACAs

-- Step 4 : Compute the vectors dictionnary
+This is made at the zones impacted by the lack of a vessel in the other variation.
+Each variation have a python script, and the main() returns the complete dictionary of the control points in each vessel.

+Hence the dictionary of the normal vectors can be calculated from the dictionary of control points

 This is just made by substracting the coordinates of the points terms to terms.
 - Step 5 : Compute pressure with tecplot